DevOpsKev/ai-immigrants/author/body/01 - The Bloody Algos Are Here.md

 International Organization for Migration.
 (2024). *World Migration Report 2024: Interactive edition*.
 Retrieved from https://worldmigrationreport.iom.int/msite/wmr-2024-interactive

 Migration Observatory.
-(2024). *Immigration, diversity, and social cohesion*.
+(2023). *EU migration and free movement in Britain*.
 University of Oxford.
-Retrieved from https://migrationobservatory.ox.ac.uk/resources/briefings/immigration-diversity-and-social-cohesion
+Retrieved from https://migrationobservatory.ox.ac.uk

-NatCen Social Research. (n.d.). *British social attitudes: Growing polarisation in attitudes towards immigration*.
-Retrieved from https://natcen.ac.uk/news/british-social-attitudes-growing-polarisation-attitudes-towards-immigration
+NatCen Social Research.
+(2024). *Social attitudes to immigration in Britain*.
+Retrieved from https://natcen.ac.uk

 The Guardian.
 (2016, June 16). *Nigel Farage's 'Breaking Point' poster reported to police*.
 Retrieved from https://www.theguardian.com/politics/2016/jun/16/nigel-farage-breaking-point-poster-reported-to-police

 Al Jazeera.
 (2018, July 24). *How Hungary's Orbán used fear of immigrants to rise to power*.
 Retrieved from https://www.aljazeera.com/features/2018/7/24/how-hungarys-orban-used-fear-of-immigrants-to-rise-to-power

+The Telegraph.
+(2023, December 5). *Government's controversial Rwanda deportation scheme: Analysis and criticism*.
+Retrieved from https://www.telegraph.co.uk

-The Prison Reform Trust. (n.d.). *The prison hulks: Their use in British history*.
-Retrieved from https://www.prisonreformtrust.org.uk/prison-hulks-history
+Prison Reform Trust. (n.d.). *The history of prison hulks in Britain*.
+Retrieved from https://www.prisonreformtrust.org.uk

+BBC History. (n.d.). *The Norman Conquest*.
+Retrieved from https://www.bbc.co.uk/history

+Encyclopaedia Britannica. (n.d.). *Edward III*.
+Retrieved from https://www.britannica.com/biography/Edward-III-king-of-England

+BBC History Extra.
+(2020, October 22). *The Battle of Agincourt: Everything you need to know*.
+Retrieved from https://www.historyextra.com

+The Guardian.
+(2022, December 6). *King George V: The royal family’s wartime rebranding to Windsor*.
+Retrieved from https://www.theguardian.com

+History Extra. (n.d.). *Huguenot migration to Britain*.
+Retrieved from https://www.historyextra.com

+British Library. (n.d.). *St. George and the dragon: Origins and myths*.
+Retrieved from https://www.bl.uk

+The Independent.
+(2023, October 22). *The legacy of Dunkirk: A story of resilience and identity in British history*.
+Retrieved from https://www.independent.co.uk

+Pew Research Center.
+(2019, November 13). *Refugee and asylum trends globally and in the UK*.
+Retrieved from https://www.pewresearch.org